holgern/apiout/docs/examples.rst

 **Key Features**

+* Use client references to avoid repeating module names
 * Use any existing Python class from installed packages
 * Combine data from multiple API calls
 * Chain multiple post-processors together